reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 As users, we can defend ourselves from falling victim to a CSRF attack by cultivating two simple web browsing habits:

 1. We should log off from a website after using it.
 This will invalidate the session cookies that the attacker needs to execute the forged request in the exploit URL.
 2. We should use different browsers, for example, one browser for accessing sensitive sites and another browser for random surfing.
-This will prevent the session cookies set in sensitive sites being used for CSRF attacks launched from a page opened from a different browser.
+This will prevent the session cookies set in sensitive sites from being used for CSRF attacks launched from a page opened from a different browser.

 As developers, we can use the following best practices other than the anti-CSRF token described earlier:
 1. Configure lower session time out value invalidate the session after a period of inactivity